EveMV/evemv.github.io/induction.md

+---
+title: Can ideas be plagiarised?
+layout: home
+---

 # Can ideas be plagiarised?

 Looking at the Da Vinci Code case, where Dan Brown was accused by two authors, Michael Baigent and Richard Leigh, of "\[appropriating] the architechture" of their work, The Holy Blood and the Holy Grail (1982).
 Both works were published by Random House, so they were the target of a lawsuit from Baigent and Leigh.